Alamo City Rugby Football Club: Fiesta 7s Tournament

-In the spring of 1984, Alamo City RFC joined the Fiesta San Antonio Commission, and has since hosted the Alamo City Rugby Fiesta 7s Tournament annually.
+In 1984, Alamo City RFC joined the Fiesta San Antonio Commission, and has since hosted the Alamo City Rugby Fiesta 7s Tournament annually.
 The Fiesta 7s tournament is held each spring in April during “Fiesta San Antonio”.
 Rugby sevens is played at the Fiesta Tournament, and is usually played in some type of round-robin tournament format.
 Teams from across Texas, and the nation, participate.
 In addition, teams from Europe, such as British Caldonia, Twickingham, Imber Court, England's Royal Engineers, Ireland's Arklow, and The Old Hirelings of France have traveled to San Antonio and played in the tournament.

 Commandant's Cup Trophy

-Although the Fiesta Tournament is a rugby sevens tournament, Alamo City RFC invites three of the United States military academies (United States Air Force Academy, United States Naval Academy, and the United States Military Academy) to participate in a round-robin tournament for the Commandant’s Cup.
+Although the Fiesta Tournament is a rugby sevens tournament, Alamo City RFC invites three of the United States military academies (United States Air Force Academy, United States Naval Academy, and the United States Military Academy) to participate in a round-robin tournament for the Commandant's Cup.
 Each military academy enters a full rugby union (15-a side) team to compete for the cup.